YangZhang-001/bratmobile/src/fastdds/README.md

 ## Usage

-In one terminal window, run `./subscriber`.
-If running the demo, run `./publisher` in another terminal window.
+In one terminal window (e.g. a laptop ssh'd into the Raspberry Pi), run `./subscriber`.
+If running the demo, run `./publisher` in another terminal window (Rasbperry Pi).
 Otherwise, run any demo program from `../../bratmobile` directory.

 ## Credits